 The problem of not outlining is that it’s easy to work yourself into a corner, plot-wise.
 If you’ll be writing a novel in a month, you’ll need to have a clear concept of the general arc and purpose of your story from the outset.

-‘In wealthy Long Island, New York in the 1920s, war veteran Nick Carraway rents the house next door to a mysterious millionaire, Jay Gatsby.
+‘In Long Island, New York in the 1920s, war veteran Nick Carraway rents the house next door to a mysterious millionaire, Jay Gatsby.
 Carraway enters Gatsby’s social circle, eventually learning scandalous secrets that culminate in tragedy.’

-This will help ensure your story has a sense of continuity and that each scene drives towards an important goal that furthers the overarching story arc.
+This will ensure your story has a sense of continuity and that each scene drives towards an important goal that furthers the overarching story arc.

-4: Do preparatory journaling
+5. Do preparatory journal-writing